Please register or login to continue

 'He is correct, sir.
 I have seen this Skadegamooch in person!'
 I stated.

-I nodded my head and had replied, 'Yes, sir!'
+I nodded and replied, 'Yes, sir'.

 'I can't believe you!'

-'Now is not the time to deal with foolish stories private.
+'Now is not the time to deal with foolish stories, private.
 I have strict orders to adhere to, and I shall execute them at whatever cost permitted'.

 'Who in bloody hell are you talking about?'

-'The Skagademooch!'
+'The Skadegamooch!'

-'What in the bloody hell is going on here?
+'What in the bloody hell is going on here?'
 He vociferated.

 'You were warned, sir.
-For God's sake, light the fire before it is too late and we perish, under her merciless thirst!'
+For God's sake, light the fire before it is too late and we perish under her merciless thirst!'

-'I'll put a bullet in her head, before she kills me', the sergeant brashly uttered.
+'I'll put a bullet in her head before she kills me', the sergeant brashly uttered.

-Immediately sensing the Skadegamooch was advancing towards us, he gave the sergeant and I, a torch lit with blazing fire.
+Immediately sensing the Skadegamooch advancing towards us, he gave the sergeant and me a torch lit with blazing fire.
 It was not enough to destroy the evil one, but it was enough to make her halt her celeritous attack and flee from the fire for the rest of the night.

-'I want that thing whatever it is captured and taken back to the fort to be executed.
+'I want that thing, whatever it is, captured and taken back to the fort to be executed.
 We cannot allow it to go free any longer'.

 ‘This time we shall be the hunters and that thing the prey, private’.